Health And Safety

 What Is a Health and Safety Policy

 A health and safety policy is a written statement that sets out how your organization manages health and safety.
-It's not a rulebook.
-Plus, it's not a risk assessment.
+Still, it's not a rulebook.
+It's not a risk assessment.
 It's the framework that tells everyone — from the CEO to the newest apprentice — what you're committed to, who's responsible for what, and how you actually keep people safe.

 In the UK, if you employ five or more people, you're legally required to have one written down.
+Because of that, other jurisdictions have similar thresholds.
 But the legal minimum isn't the point.
-In real terms, other jurisdictions have similar thresholds.
 The point is whether the thing works.

 A real policy has three parts.
 That's it.
 Three.